17′ Salish Voyager

 Smooth sailing.
 Ample dry storage.
 Optional tandem rowing seats.

 As long-distance rowing and sailing has become more popular in recent years, we’ve started receiving a lot of requests for a truly expedition-worthy sailboat with tandem sliding rowing seats.
-Our Jersey Skiff and Melonseed are already two standouts, and now we’re blending the two together into one epically capable small craft.
+Our Jersey Skiff and Melonseed are already two standouts, and now we’ve blended the two together into one epically capable small craft.

 Starting with the fast, forgiving and capable Jersey Skiff hull, we’ve created a new interior that supports a Lug rig as we use with the Melonseed for ease of assembly and forgiving sail attributes.
 Of equal importance, the lug rig’s forward mast location opens up the interior to create a long footwell for tandem sliding seats.

 Long and short of it is, we think think the Salish Voyager will really answer the call for a reasonably priced ‘do everything well’ human- and sail-powered vessel.

-The 17′ Salish Voyager prototype is almost done!
+The 17′ Salish Voyager prototype is now complete!